huggingface/blog/bloom-inference-pytorch.md

 ![reducing_server_latency](assets/bloom-inference-pytorch/reducing_server_latency.png)

 Here you can see that at most, **request 2** has to wait for 1 forward pass to join the batch.
 And so even if **request 1** is super long (as in many tokens need to be generated), **request 2** can start to execute almost immediately, and might even finish before **request 1** is done, and we actually see that happening in practice regularly.

-As with any sort of optimization, the trick is using all sources of optimizations at once, for instance here since every request is doing its own `.generate` then the tensors have to be copied a bunch of times (including the past key values).
-And any additional overhead adds up to increase **T** you need to make good care that doing this generation split is not offsetting all the other benefits.
+As with any sort of optimization, the trick is using all sources of optimizations at once, for instance, here since every request is doing its own `generate` the tensors have to be copied a bunch of times (including the past key values).
+And any additional overhead adds up to increase **T** you need to take good care that doing this generation split is not offsetting all the other benefits.

-Code here in Rust: https://github.com/Narsil/bloomserver It's in Rust, mostly because threading/async/multiprocessing have a lot of caveats in Python and was causing a lot of issues.
-Rust doesn't provide any performance benefits here (it uses the same PyTorch under the hood) This code is not meant to be portable and should run on `16xA100(40)` and it also uses PP (like `accelerate`) and uses a technique to interleave GPU usage to that the throughput should be more comparable to deepspeed, even if the latency (**T**) is the same as `accelerate`.
+Please have a look at the code here: https://github.com/Narsil/bloomserver.
+It's in Rust, mostly because threading/async/multiprocessing have a lot of caveats in Python and was causing a lot of issues.
+Rust doesn't provide any performance benefits here (it uses the same PyTorch backend under the hood).
+This code is not meant to be portable and should run on 16x40 A100s and it also uses PP (like Accelerate) and uses a technique to interleave GPU usage so that the throughput should be more comparable to Deepspeed-Inference, even if the latency (**T**) is the same as that of Accelerate.

 There are other issues you need to take into account, like padding which might also hit your performance but this is beyond this blogpost (More info [here](https://huggingface.co/docs/transformers/v4.21.0/en/main_classes/pipelines#pipeline-batching)).